english language skills

 If you’ve joined a workplace, you may have to do a fair bit of professional writing, such as writing emails, memos, reports and the like.
 And it’s okay to be nervous if you don’t have experience.

 You can get some help by looking up a template online for whatever you’re trying to write, and following the pattern to write your own.
-For example, here’s a template for an email!
-With enough practice, you’ll soon be able to start writing on your own without the templates.

-Being a good listener is a valuable skill because, unless we learn to listen well, we’ll never be able to understand the person we’re conversing with.
 The simplest method to test your listening skills is to listen to something, from a motivational talk to a catchy song, and then test how well you understood it.

 There are a number of ways to do this.
-Here are some tips for learning to listen in English:
+Here are some tips for learning to listen in English.

+You can try the listening comprehension exercises at the British Council to get you started.
 Or, any kind of English audio can help you improve your listening comprehension!
 How?
 Check out the next tip!

 The more English content you listen to or watch, the better.
 You’ll improve your language skills and learn about the finer points of English culture that you won’t ever find in a grammar textbook.
 It’s both entertaining and informative.